agera-air/agera/README.md

   </a>
 </p>

-# Agera for Adobe AIR
+# Agera for AIR SDK

-Agera is a framework for Adobe AIR supporting user interface controls, input actions, and utility functions and classes.
+Agera is a framework for AIR SDK supporting user interface controls, input actions, and utility functions and classes.

-It is designed for developers that wish to use the ActionScript language.
-It does not use the Starling framework.

 ## What is available now